lsst/LDM-PMT/index.rst

 Epics and Stories
 ~~~~~~~~~~~~~~~~~

-Typically, Planning Packages emcompass large blocks of work.
-To plan and execute work in details,
+Typically, planning packages emcompass relatively large blocks of work.
+To plan and execute work
-finer-grain planning is required.
+in details, finer-grain planning is required.
 This is implemented through epics and stories.

 Each epic captures a non-trivial work that is associated with a subset of work defined in a
-Planning Package.
+planning package.
 Each epic has a clear description, well defined deliverables, and
-relationships with a Planning Package (an epic *implements* a PP), and a Milestone (an epic
+relationships with a planning package (an epic *implements* a PP), and a Milestone (an epic
 *blocks* a milestone).
 Epics are resources loaded, and have start and end dates defined.

 Each epic is broken into smaller chunks of work, called *Stories*.
 Stories are primarily used